ocurrent/ocaml-ci/README.md

 [![OCaml-CI Build Status](https://img.shields.io/endpoint?url=https%3A%2F%2Fci.ocamllabs.io%2Fbadge%2Focurrent%2Focaml-ci%2Fmaster&logo=ocaml)](https://ci.ocamllabs.io/github/ocurrent/ocaml-ci)

 This is an [OCurrent][] pipeline that provides CI for OCaml projects hosted on GitHub.
+It uses metadata from the project’s opam and dune files to work out what to build, and uses caching to make builds fast.
+It automatically tests projects against multiple OCaml versions and OS platforms.

 The pipeline is defined in [pipeline.ml][].
 It: